Scott Smith (activist)

 Joseph Scott Smith (October 21, 1948 — February 4, 1995) was a gay rights activist best known for his romantic relationship with Harvey Milk, for whom he was a campaign manager.

 Biography

 Smith was born in Key West, Florida, and grew up in Jackson, Mississippi.
-He then attended Memphis State University for three years before moving to New York City in 1969, where he met Harvey Milk, moving with him to San Francisco three years later, where the couple founded Castro Camera.
-Harvey Milk and Scott Smith were engaged in a romantic relationship for 7 years.
+He then attended Memphis State University for three years before moving to New York City in 1969, where he met Harvey Milk.
+Three years later, the two left New York City and moved to San Francisco, where the couple opened their own shop named Castro Camera.
+Harvey Milk and Scott Smith were in a romantic relationship for 7 years.